 You stand a good chance of getting accepted if your SAT/ACT and GPA are within the school’s average ranges.

 However, UMass Amherst has a comprehensive admissions process that takes into account elements other than your grades and test results.

-Your application can be strengthened by a compelling application essay, excellent recommendation letters, involvement in noteworthy extracurricular activities, and a demanding course load.
+A compelling application essay, excellent recommendation letters, involvement in noteworthy extracurricular activities, and a demanding course load can strengthen your application.